mail this page

 We made the following choices in 1999 which still largely govern our site organisation:

 We do server side browser sniffing and generate appropriate page content.
 Depending on your browser the CSS and HTML may be different.
 Currently we have three versions - W3C compliant, MSIE compatible and a default version.
-With the advent of MSIE 7 thought we saw a way to handle differences in MSIE6/7 with MS's conditional expressions - only then also chnaged the parsing on these statements in IE7 that that blew that idea.
+With the advent of MSIE 7 we thought we saw a way to handle differences in MSIE6/7 with MS's conditional expressions - only MSIE 7 changed the parsing on these statements so backward compatibilty died on the spot (and left an ugly collateral effect for MSIE users that we took far too long to fix.
 Since the advent of IE9 (2010) we now use server side sniffing for two page types - Gecko/Opera/MSIE and the rest.

 Our pages are rigidly structured into top banner, central content, left menu, right menu and footer and we make extensive use of Apache's XSSI feature to simplify page structure and especially to enable fast site-wide changes.
 One of the side-effects of XSSI is that javscript and CSS is contained in the page and does not use <link rel= constructs so speeding page-load as well as minimizing server load.
 We abandoned graphic roll-over effects in 2001 in favor of CSS versions and have never regretted it.
 Between Text color, background and borders the CSS effects provide for endless hours of fun.